CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-2.md

     >**Note:** Errors in Cell 1 may occur due to pre-installed libraries in the environment.
 These can be safely ignored, as they will not impact the successful execution of the notebook.

     ![](media/image_task07_errorsup2.png)
     >**Note:** Wait a few minutes for the first code cell to finish and it will proceed to next code cells automatically.
+Please note that some cells may take 5 minutes or longer to execute.

 5. Scroll to the last code cell, where the generated synthetic events should begin printing in JSON format.
-If the output matches the provided screenshot, the notebook is successfully streaming artificial click data to the Event Hub.Let the last query run in the background, we will proceed to the next task.
+If the output matches the provided screenshot, the notebook is successfully streaming artificial click data to the Event Hub.
+Let the last query run in the background, we will proceed to the next task.
     ![](media/image_task07_step04up2.png)

 ### Task 4: Define Eventstream topology